-Integrating Fortran and Engee¶
+Fortran and Engee integration

 This project addresses the issue of integrating legacy Fortran and Engee code.

-Two scenarios are considered:
+Two scenarios are being considered:

-- Integration into a technical calculation environment
+- Integration into the environment of technical calculations

-- Integration into a modelling environment
+- Integration into the simulation environment

 subroutine vect_add(a,b,res,len)